8. Data file formats

 [3]:

-Aside from Pandas, there are several other Excel readers available, as described at http://www.python-excel.org.
-For more fine-grained control of reading in the data from Excel spreadsheets, you might want to use xlrd for older documents (which the Lack data actually is, but Pandas handles it), and openpyxl for newer documents.
+There are several other Excel readers available, as described at http://www.python-excel.org.
+For more fine-grained control of reading in the data from Excel spreadsheets, you might want to use xlrd for older documents, as we have done here, and openpyxl for newer documents.

 Example: Flow cytometry data